w3f/General-Grants-Program/grants/milestone-delivery-guidelines.md

 ## Milestone Deliverables

-Please provide a list of all deliverables of the milestone extracted from the initial application (see Annex 1 of the Agreement) and a link to the deliverable itself.
-Add additional notes to the deliverable, especially in case it deviates from the initial contract.
-Furthermore, please ensure the repo has the correct open-source license.
+Please provide a list of milestone deliverables.
+This list should closely reflect the list of deliverables shown in Annex 1 of the grant contract.
+Each item in the list should include a link to the deliverable itself.
+If necessary, please highlight anything that deviates from the contract and include further information that you think is relevant to deliverable.

 | Number | Deliverable | Link | Notes |
 | ------------- | ------------- | ------------- |------------- |
 | 1. | ... |...| ...|
 | 2.  | ... |...| ...|

+Please ensure the repo has the correct open-source license.

 ## Additional Information